 This approach is fine, but it is far from optimal.
-Especially when your firm becomes more skilled in forecasting sales, managing growth, and selling retainer-based work.
-You can better predict your financial health six or even 12 months in advance, which means you also can predict hiring needs.
+According to the Marketing Agency Growith Report 2018, 67% of agencies intend to hire more staff in the upcoming year.
+When your firm becomes more skilled in forecasting sales, managing growth, and selling retainer-based work, you can better predict your financial health six or even 12 months in advance, which means you also can predict hiring needs.

 Use a design model for outlining agency's current and future goals instead of using the outdated organizational charts in the past.